 Lumpectomy is surgery to remove cancer.
 It's a breast-conserving surgery, which means most of your breast remains intact.
-There will be one incision (cut) on the breast for the lumpectomy procedure.
+There will be 1 cut (incision) on the breast for the lumpectomy procedure.
 You may also have a second incision under the arm for a sentinel lymph node biopsy, or for removal of the lymph nodes.
-If you're having a lumpectomy, you'll probably also need radiation therapy later, after you heal.
+If you're having a lumpectomy, you'll likely also need radiation therapy later, after you heal.

 A week or more before the procedure, you will have an exam and routine tests.
 Before surgery:

 Tell your healthcare provider about any medicines, herbs, or supplements that you are taking.

 Follow any directions you are given for not eating or drinking before your surgery.

 Arrange for a trusted adult to drive you home after surgery.